mtapia-pacheco/pstat131_fp/README.md

 ## Method and results

 After pre-processing the data and performing exploratory data analysis, I decided to fit a total of seven models to the training data.
-I fit a regular logistic regression, an elastic net logistic regression, a k-nearest neighbors model, a random forest, a linear support vector machine, and three types of support vector machines.
+I fit a regular logistic regression, an elastic net logistic regression, a k-nearest neighbors model, a random forest, and three types of support vector machines.
 Using cross validation, I chose the random forest model as the model to evaluate using testing data.

 Through various iterations of models and the testing of them, I was able to find that the best predictive model for classifying the outcome of a round was a random forest model.
 It did a decent job at predicting new observations, with a classification accuracy of 0.79 and area under the receiver operating curve of 0.75.